loyada/typedpy/docs/serialization.rst

 Predefined Mappers
 ==================
-There are two predefined mappers:
+There are three predefined mappers:
 * TO_CAMELCASE - convert between python snake-case and the more common naming in JSON, of camel-case
 * TO_LOWERCASE - convert between field names in lower case, and the serialized representation in upper case (common in configuration)
+* CONFIGURATION - automatically converts string value to integers if applicable.
+The use case for this is getting configuration\
+  objects from environment variable, which are always strings.
 An example:

 .. code-block:: python